Established in 1886, Fred Aldous has become an icon of art supplies in Manchester, helping people 'make anything' for the last 130 years.

 Barcelona and Manchester have a clear contrast in their architecture and nature, making it easy to add variation between the cities while keep in the same visual language; the amount of detail, the line, and the colours are all alike while the buildings and trees make their own clear distinction.

-After preparing the illustration and hand-cutting the large cutout hills, we laser cut the more detailed elements for precision and consistency
+After preparing the illustration and hand-cutting the large cutout hills, we laser cut the more detailed elements for precision and consistency.

 The entire window should feel like a giant illustration, so we designed from a flat drawing and - to get a sense of the space - created it in 3D before beginning to craft it by hand.
 This allowed us to understand the dimensions of each element and how they interact with one another.